 Of note is that 3 of the 5 leaders in VMware, BlackBerry and IBM have ‘purchased’ their way into the leaders quadrant with acquisitions of AirWatch, Good Technologies and Fiberlink.
 Only Microsoft and MobileIron have built out their offerings without acquisition.
 Also, this saw the first instance of Microsoft in the leaders quadrant with their work around Microsoft EM+S.

 Where does the Unified Endpoint Management (UEM) go next?
-Is Microsoft poised to take over this sector of business?
+Is Microsoft’s new Modern Management poised to take over the industry?

 Modern Management is a relatively new concept introduced by Microsoft within this space.
 Modern Management allows for Windows 10 to be managed like a smartphone.
 Modern Management replaces SCCM, Gold images and domain joined machines with cloud-enabled remotely managed endpoints with granular policies.
 Windows AutoPilot enables devices to be remotely configured as a seamless out of box experience in a similar manner to Apple’s Business Manager or Android’s Zero Touch.

 Modern Management is the framework for cloud-first and mobile-first modern workforce.
 This creates an opportunity to dramatically improve the employee experience with provisioning, enrolling and managing Windows 10 devices.
 The implications for laptop and desktop management costs are equally dramatic with most research showing over 50% cost reduction on traditional Windows management.